-Grid tag libraries are built using JSF custom component development techniques.
-A standard component classes Custom extend the UIComponentBase class and are normally associated with HTML or other rendered widgets (input fields, buttons, etc.) in the user interface.
+Custom component classes extend the UIComponentBase class and are normally associated with HTML or other rendered widgets (input fields, buttons, etc.) in the user interface.
 We have implemented several custom UI components, including UISubmit and UIMultitask, as discussed here.
 Components can access a map (specifically, a java.util.Hashmap) of attributes and child components.
 If the component is visual like UISubmit (which we associate with the HTML <submit> button), it also implements encoding and decoding methods to process HTML markup.
 If the component is non-visual (i.e. does not need to be converted into HTML), it is associated with a null renderer.
 UIMultitask class is a non-visual component.
-In addition, the JSF ComponentTag class extension has to implement release(), getComponentType(), setProperties(), and getRendererType() methods.
+In addition, the JSF ComponentTag class extension has to implement release(), setProperties(), getComponentType(), and getRendererType() methods.
 The setProperties() method binds attribute values and methods to the associated UIComponent.